Ronnie Duncan

-Ronald Duncan (born 1983) is a Scottish international lawn bowler.
+Ronald Duncan (born 22 September 1983) is a Scottish international lawn bowler.

 Bowls career

-He won the National Pairs Championship in 2014 at the National Championships partnering Colin Walker.
+He won the indoor National Pairs Championship in 2014, partnering Colin Walker.
 During the 2016 World Indoor Bowls Championship pairs they were beaten finalists, losing out to fellow Scots Stewart Anderson and Darren Burnett.

 Duncan won a bronze medal in the fours at the 2016 World Outdoor Bowls Championship in Christchurch with Alex Marshall, Paul Foster and Iain McLean.

 In 2018 he was selected as part of the Scottish team for the 2018 Commonwealth Games on the Gold Coast in Queensland where he claimed two gold medals in the Triples with Darren Burnett and Derek Oliver and the Fours with Marshall, Oliver and Foster.